NeonGeckoCom/neon-docs/docs/neon_os/neon_os_updates.md

 ### Neon Updates Skill
 The [Neon Updates Skill](https://github.com/NeonGeckoCom/skill-update/tree/dev) handles user requests to check for updates.
-If an update is requested, the skill will emit a message to start an update which the [PHAL Plugin](#core-updater-plugin) will handle.
+If an update is requested, the skill will emit a message to start an update which the relevant plugin will handle.
 This skill is also where settings determine if pre-release versions are included in updates.

+### Device Updater Plugin
+Operating System updates are managed by the [Device Updater Plugin](https://github.com/NeonGeckoCom/neon-phal-plugin-device-updater) which checks configured remote paths for new SquashFS or InitramFS images to be applied.
+When an update is available, the plugin downloads and applies updates;
+InitramFS is applied without needing a restart, SquashFS updates require a system reboot to be applied.

+SquashFS updates will overwrite much of the root file system to make sure everything is in a working state after updating.
+Any custom scripts or user files should be kept in the `/home` directory to avoid being removed as part of the update process.
+Note that system packages may be removed during the course of an update, so any manually installed packages may need to be re-installed after updating.

 ### Core Updater Plugin
-Updates are managed by the [Core Updater Plugin](https://github.com/NeonGeckoCom/neon-phal-plugin-core-updater) which is configured in Neon OS to run the `neon-updater` SystemD service.
+Python package updates are managed by the [Core Updater Plugin](https://github.com/NeonGeckoCom/neon-phal-plugin-core-updater) which is configured in Neon OS to run the `neon-updater` SystemD service.
 The [`neon-updater`](#neon-updater-service) service is responsible for backing up the current system and installing a newer version of `neon-core`.